LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	- Create a managed Liberty cluster
 	- Deploy the modernized application

 You will need an estimated **60 to 90 minutes** to complete all parts of the lab.
-But there is also a fast pass to skip a part.
+But there is also a shortcut to skip a part.

 At the end of this lab, you should be able to: